Somerset House logo

 The second event in the Friday Lates series draws on the hypnopompic hallucinatory experience as a moment of energetic awakening in search of liberatory futures.

-The evening will feature a live radio takeover by London based non-profit community station Resonance FM, as well as performances by Nwando Ebizie and the music duo Exotic Sin (Naima Nefertari and Kenichi Iwasa).
+The evening also includes performances by multidisciplinary artist Nwando Ebizie and the music duo Exotic Sin (Naima Nefertari and Kenichi Iwasa).

 image credit: Nwando Ebizie (Rewire Festival, 2023), Stephan C Kaffa